DeQuayG/DeQuayG/README.md

 - 🌱 I’m currently learning Python
 - 📫 You can reach me via dmglascoe@protonmail.com
 - I write about my projects on Medium here: https://medium.com/@dmglascoe
-- So far my most recent projects are in the "Pipe" and "AWS-Projects" repos!
+- So far my most recent projects are in the "Pipe" and "AWS-Projects" repos, but I'm currently working on my "SRE_Challenge" repo